Iurii Tikhonov: PhD at the University of Picardie, France

 Topological excitations for emergent computing devices

 Atomically small topological excitations (TE): domain walls, vortices, and skyrmions can be used as memory units in neuromorphic computing.
 Study of TE in functional oxides can emulate the dynamically learning interconnects in brains.
-Using numerical modelling and working in close collaboration with experimentalists of the Consortium, ESR will simulate the dynamics of TE to optimize them for information processing.
-ESR will perfection her/his skills in computational methods and high-performance computing, coupled with output from theoretical physics, Landau functional, and elasticity theory, applied to the experimental environment of material physics.
-The main part of research will be performed at University of Picardie, France.
-Additionally, the ESR will spend the secondments at University College London, United Kingdom for Modeling of the M-I materials (1 Month) and at IBM Research –
+Using numerical modelling and working in close collaboration with experimentalists of the Consortium, Iurii is simulating the dynamics of TE to optimize them for information processing.
+The main part of this research is performed at University of Picardie, France.
+Additionally, Iurii is spending the secondments at University College London, United Kingdom for Modeling of the M-I materials (1 Month) and at IBM Research –